A Complete Guide to Sample Size Re-estimation

 Unblinded SSR requires an independent DMC with appropriate firewalls.
 If your trial does not have a DMC (common in tech A/B tests or small academic trials), you are limited to blinded SSR.

-VIII.
+IX.
 Example SAP Language

 The following templates can be adapted for your protocol or Statistical Analysis Plan.
 Replace bracketed values with your trial-specific parameters.